romanRegmi/Apex-Learning/Asynchronous Apex/Queueable/README.md

 max job in execution stage --> 1

 batch apex max number of call outs --> From every method, we can make 100 callouts.
 The execute method is executed multiple times in a batch apex.
 So, for every time the method runs, we can make 100 call outs

+Advantage of queueable apex

+- directly pass sobject or a list of sobject
+- chain the job
+- query jobid and check its status